Guido Castelnuovo: Work

 He also taught courses on algebraic functions and abelian integrals.
 Here, he treated, among other things, Riemann surfaces, non-Euclidean geometry, differential geometry, interpolation and approximation, and probability theory.
-He found the latter the most interesting, because as a relatively recent one, the relationship between the deduction and the empirical contribution was more clear.
+He found the latter the most interesting, because as a relatively recent one, the relationship between the deduction and the empirical contribution was clearer.
 In 1919, he published Calcolo della probabilità e applicazioni, an early textbook on the subject.
 He also wrote a book on calculus, Le origini del calcolo infinitesimale nell'era moderna.

 Castelnuovo's most important work was done in the field of algebraic geometry.
 In the early 1890s, he published three famous papers, including one with the first use of the characteristic linear series of a family of curves.
 The Castelnuovo–Severi inequality was co-named after him.
 He collaborated with Federigo Enriques on the theory of surfaces.
-This collaboration started in 1892 when Enriques was only a student, but grew further over the next 20 years: they submitted their work to the Royal Prize in Mathematics by the Accademia dei Lincei in 1902, but were not given the prize because they had sent it jointly instead of under one name.
+This collaboration started in 1892 when Enriques was only a student, but grew further over the next 20 years, submitting their work to the Royal Prize in Mathematics by the Accademia dei Lincei in 1902.
+However, they were not given the prize because they sent it jointly instead of under one name.
 Both received the prize in later years.

-Another theorem named partly after Castelnuovo is the Kronecker–Castelnuovo theorem (1894): If the sections of an irreducible algebraic surface, having at most isolated singular points, with a general tangent plane turn out to be reducible curves, then the surface is either ruled surface and in fact a scroll, or the Veronese surface.
+Another theorem named partly after Castelnuovo is the Kronecker–Castelnuovo theorem (1894): If the sections of an irreducible algebraic surface, having at most isolated singular points, with a general tangent plane turn out to be reducible curves, then the surface is either a ruled surface and in fact a scroll, or the Veronese surface.
 Kronecker never published it but stated it in a lecture.
 Castelnuovo proved it.
-In total, Castelnuovo published over 100 articles, books and memoirs.
+In total, Castelnuovo published over 100 articles, books, and memoirs.